hapijs/hapi/API.md

       `exposedHeaders`.
 Use this to keep the default headers in place.
     - `credentials` - if `true`, allows user credentials to be sent ('Access-Control-Allow-Credentials').
 Defaults to `false`.
-    - `override` - if `false`, preserves existing CORS headers set manually before the response is sent.
-If set to `'merge'`, appends the configured values to the manually set headers (applies only to Access-Control-Expose-Headers).
-Defaults to `true`.

 - `ext` - defined a route-level [request extension points](#request-lifecycle) by setting the option to an object with a key for each of the desired extension points (`'onRequest'`